EL CENTRO DE INGLÉS, ANDUJAR, JAEN (SPAIN) 2023-24

 - Courses offered

-In July we offer one- month intensive exam courses.
+In July we offer intensive exam courses to prepare for the B1, B2, C1 and C2 exam.
+Our students can take both the Cambridge and Trinity exams in our centre as we are an official centre for both exams.
 There may be work available in this month.
 The school closes in August.

 - Profile of the types of students who attend our school

 Most of the students live locally.
 They attend English classes from a very young age until they finish school and go away to university.
 Many students go to Jáen University and live at home, so they attend classes in the evenings.
 Most of the adults live locally or have come to the town to work.

 We have a lot of childrens’ classes but perhaps the highest percentage of students fall into the young teenager category.
 We are also experiencing an increase in students finishing university degrees and secondary school teachers who specifically need to obtain a B1, B2 or C1.
 We also have a number of teenagers and adults preparing for C2 level.

 - Typical teaching timetable

 TEACHING MATERIALS AND RESOURCES

 We have all the latest supplementary EFL books and materials since we place a lot of emphasis on teacher development in this school.
 We also use the latest course books and itools.
-We are always keen to buy new materials and welcome suggestions.
-We have an extensive EFL teaching library which is constantly being up-dated and added to.
-We subscribe to various EFL publications and on- line teaching sites and magazines.
-There is a book, magazine and DVD lending library for students and teachers.
+We have an extensive EFL teaching library which is constantly being updated and added to.
+There is a book and and DVD lending library for students.
 In the staffroom there are filing cabinets with supplementary materials for each course book.
+There is also a shared Googledrive with a wide selection of supplementary materials.

 We use the following course books depending on age and level.
 In some age groups we may be in the process of changing course books which is why there are two or three different course books at some levels.

 |Children||4 years||Super Safari 2||Cambridge|